-How to Use Session Headers in Mobile Bot Defense Using AI
+How to Use Session Risk in Mobile Bot Defense Using AI

-This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously deliver plugins that Validate Session Headers in Mobile apps.
+This Knowledge Base article describes how to use Appdome’s AI in your CI/CD pipeline to continuously deliver plugins that Validate Session Risk in Mobile apps.

-Session headers are critical in mobile security, ensuring session integrity and preventing threats like session hijacking, replay attacks, and tampering.
+Session Risk is critical in mobile security, ensuring session integrity and preventing threats like session hijacking, replay attacks, and tampering.
 Attackers exploit session vulnerabilities to intercept and modify data, posing risks to user privacy and application security.
 Secure session management is essential for apps handling sensitive transactions, as it enforces trusted communication between the app and its backend.
-Implementing strong session headers aligns with regulatory requirements and provides an additional defense against automated bot attacks and fraudulent activities.
+Implementing strong session risk aligns with regulatory requirements and provides an additional defense against automated bot attacks and fraudulent activities.

-How Appdome Protects Mobile Apps with Session Headers?
+How Appdome Protects Mobile Apps with Session Risk?

 In case of a MITM (Man-in-the-Middle) event detection, Appdome enhances session security by including additional metadata in the WAF logs.
 In addition to device metadata, the logs will also contain server certificate metadata, such as: